 Other Methods of Obtaining Continuing Education per Biennium

-- You can obtain up to 8 hours of continuing education for attending a public meeting of the Board – but no more than 2 hours can be credited for laws and rules
+- Licensees may earn up to 8 hours of continuing education for attending a public meeting of the Board – but no more than 2 hours can be credited for laws and rules

 - College or university courses in respiratory care program

-- ACLS, PALS and Neonatal resuscitation certification and recertification classes
+- ACLS, PALS and Neonatal resuscitation recertification classes (maximum of 8 hours)

 - Successful completion of the National Board of Respiratory Care re-credentialing exam

-- BLS training does not count for any of the 24 hours
+- BLS training does not count as CE credit for any of the 24 hours

 Click on Chapter or Section Number to View